FreedomIntelligence/MLLM-Bench/README.md

 - Run `bash evaluate.sh`.

-- NOTE: The per sample criteria is not provided for self-evaluate and this self-evaluation process is just used for your reference.
+- NOTE: The per sample criteria are not provided for self-evaluate and this self-evaluation process is just used for your reference.
 If you wish your results to be displayed on the leaderboard, please refer to [Submission for Leaderboard](#submission-for-leaderboard).

 </details>

 ### Submission for Leaderboard
+Refer to instructions <a href="https://mllm-bench.llmzoo.com/static/submit.html" target="_blank">here</a>.

 ## Citation